-Every few seconds Evina turned his head to look behind, dreading the thought of seeing of shadows silently pursuing them.
+Every few seconds Evina turned his head to look behind, dreading the thought of seeing the shadows silently pursuing them.

-Time was slowed and it seemed to take forever to reach the ship, but when they finally did then everyone dived inside.
-Gyro started the ship in record time and the rumbling of the engines started.
-Outside the window the ninjas could now be seen advancing towards them.
-Everyone dropped into their seats as the ship rocketed into the sky leaving the sword wielding warriors below.
+It seemed to take forever to reach the ship, but when they finally did, everyone dived inside.
+Gyro started the ship in record time, and the rumbling of the engines started.
+Outside the window, the ninjas could now be seen advancing toward them.
+Everyone dropped into their seats as the ship rocketed into the sky leaving the shouting ninjas below.

 "Seal the hatches!"
-Evina hollered as they got high in altitude.
-The doors sealed and he grabbed his seatbelt.
-Everyone's nerves were on edge and the ride was very bumpy.
+Evina hollered as they got higher in altitude.
+The doors sealed, and he grabbed his seatbelt.
+Everyone's nerves were on edge.
+The ride was very bumpy.

-Once their flight out of the atmosphere was made smooth they took time to catch their breath and relax.
+The moment they left the atmosphere, the ship stopped rattling, and they took time to catch their breath and relax.
 That was probably their closest encounter to death so far.

-The girl ripped off her mask and looked down at her world below with awe which turned into a smug grin.
+The girl ripped off her mask and looked down at her world below in awe.
+Then she showed a smug grin.
 She had long black hair and was different from any creature Evina had seen before.
 He never expected to meet another type of intelligent life in person.

 "Yeah, but you were one of them.
 How can we trust you?"